JeffersonLab/geant4-docker/README.md

 ---

-## Release for clas12-validation
+## Container for clas12-validation and clas12Tags actions

-- Currently used: jeffersonlab/gemc:dev-g4v10.7.4-fedora36-cvmfs
+- Currently used: `jeffersonlab/gemc:dev-fedora36` which is an autobuild based on `jeffersonlab/gemc:dev-g4v10.7.4-fedora36-cvmfs`

-Could also be tagged to jeffersonlab/gemc:dev-fedora36

 ---